trungnguyencs/Arith-While-Interpreter/ARITH-interpreter/README.md

 # Programming Assignment 1 - The ARITH language:

-For the input AST, implemented an interpreter in the form of a function called "eval" which takes in an AST and returns the result.
+For the input AST, implement an interpreter in the form of a function called "eval" which takes in an AST and returns the result.

 ## New feature: